gitter-badger/How-to-start-a-career-in-web-development/README.md

 - Learn from failures and get ready for the next one

 ## A bit of self development can help
+Most web entrepreneurs learn self development, why not you!
-- What is your limiting belief?
-Work on it!
+- Work on limiting beliefs!